 This tutorial covers the following:

-One of the more common Mako Server and Barracuda App Server use cases is to integrate the server solution in devices designed to be run and operated on private networks or in environments with no network.
-The traditional solution for dealing with SSL certificates for servers running on private networks has been to implement a custom CA and its associated chain of trust by, for example, using Real Time Logic's free Certificate (PKI) Management Tool .
+The traditional solution for dealing with SSL certificates for servers running on private networks has been to implement a custom Certificate Authority (CA) and its associated chain of trust by, for example, using Real Time Logic's free Certificate (PKI) Management Tool .

-Setting up a custom CA has several drawbacks such as requiring a good understanding of certificate management by the end user.
-A custom CA also requires installation of the CA's root certificate in all client devices (browser) for the device(s) to be trusted.
+Setting up a custom CA has several drawbacks, including requiring a good understanding of certificate management by the end user and installation of the CA's root certificate in all client devices (browser) for the device(s) to be trusted.

 Let's Encrypt's root certificate is pre-installed in all common client devices (e.g. browsers) and a server certificate signed by Let's Encrypt is automatically trusted by clients as long as the device can be reached by the domain name its SSL certificate is signed for.